Chicham peoples: Beliefs and worldview

 The Jivaroan worldview is built upon the idea that both animate and inanimate objects hold souls that cannot be seen by human eyes.
 These souls contain power, or karáram, that the Jivaroan people believe can be contained and harnessed within one's self.
 Michael Harner talks about these souls, called arutam:"A person is not born with an arutam soul.
 Such a soul must be acquired, and in certain traditional ways.
-The acquisition of this type of soul is considered to be so important to an adult male’s survival that a boy’s parents do not expect him to live past puberty without one.
+The acquisition of this type of soul is considered to be so important to an adult male’s survival that a boy’s parents do not expect him to live past puberty without one...
 By repeatedly killing, one can continually accumulate power through the replacement of old arutam souls with new ones.
 This “trade-in” mechanism is an important feature because, when a person has had the same arutam soul for four or five years, it tends to leave its sleeping possessor to wander nightly through the forest.
-Sooner or later, while it is thus drifting through the trees, another Jivaro will “steal” it.
+Sooner or later, while it is thus drifting through the trees, another Jívaro will “steal” it.
 Accordingly, it is highly desirable to obtain a new soul before the old one begins nocturnal wanderings.
 This felt need encourages the individual to participate in a killing expedition every few years."

 Percentage of male deaths due to warfare amongst the Jivaro, as compared to other indigenous ethnic groups in New Guinea and South America and to some industrialized nations.

 Killing becomes a vital part of the Jivaro culture.
 Men are only marriageable after becoming hunters within their communities.
 The more one kills, the more power one has, granting one immunity of death.
 Violence is a huge part of Jivaroan culture in respect to this type of soul belief.
-Harner talks about the main systems of belief within the Jivaroan communities: “Jivaro souls beliefs constitute one of four major autonomous systems of verbalized thought so far noted in their culture.
-The other three are the systems of crop fairy (nungui) beliefs, and kinship system.
-Since belief in one system is not explicitly based upon belief in another, an adequate understanding of Jivaro soul beliefs can be achieved without recourse to the beliefs regarding nunui, witchcraft, or kinship."
+Harner talks about the main systems of belief within the Jivaroan communities: “Jívaro soul beliefs constitute one of four major autonomous systems of verbalized thought so far noted in their culture.
+The other three are the systems of crop fairy (nuŋuí) beliefs, of witchcraft beliefs, and the kinship system...
+Since belief in one of these systems is not explicitly based upon belief in another, an adequate understanding of Jívaro soul beliefs can be achieved without recourse to the beliefs regarding nuŋuí, witchcraft, or kinship."